What do men do to get promoted that women don’t?

 Get involved in a high-profile project – ideally one with multiple high-level leaders at least 2 levels above you.
 This kind of exposure lets you interact with potential sponsors in a more natural way.

 Move beyond your inner circle by doing some research on who’s going places in your industry.
-Who’s recognised as more senior or influential?
+Who are recognised as more senior or influential?
 Attend industry or corporate events that you know will draw the right people, and look for opportunities to connect with them.
 Research is also useful to keep you informed on current trends so you can impress potential sponsors.

 How can management help?